-The handles for the grill and tall oven will require fitting as follows:
+The handles for the grill and slow oven will require fitting as follows:

 Open the door.
-To keep the door open, either place a suitable weight on it (grill door only) or have someone hold it.
+To keep the door open, either place a suitable weight on it or have someone hold it.

-Fit the handle threaded bolts through the front of the door (Fig. 10.11).
+Fit the handle over the studs in the front of the door (Fig. 10.11).
 With the handle in place, fit the nut locating pegs into the handle threaded bolts (Fig. 10.12).